Make It Funky (film): Synopsis

 The New Orleans style of piano playing is discussed, mentioning the long line of pianists to come out of the city, and featuring James Booker, Dr. John, Fats Domino and Professor Longhair.
 Allen Toussaint describes the technical differences between the styles of Domino and Longhair.
 The Southern-ness of the music is discussed by Toussaint, including the inspiration for his composition "Southern Nights".

 The impact of racial segregation on the New Orleans music scene is discussed by various interviewees.
 The importance of the Dew Drop Inn to the local musical community is mentioned, including the nightclub's rejection of racial segregation among musicians and audience members, which was illegal at the time.
 Earl Palmer talks about how racial segregation was different in New Orleans than the rest of the South, saying "we did everything together except go to school together".
 Art Neville recalls an incident after playing a gig in Mississippi during the 1950s when a note was left on the windshield of their car saying the band was being watched by the Ku Klux Klan.
 DJ, music promoter and record store owner Jim Russell tells of the troubles he encountered as a white man who wanted to play black music on his radio programs, as well as booking Art Neville and The Hawkettes into a white-only nightclub.

 A brief history of J&M Recording Studio is presented by co-owner Cosimo Matassa, including the studio's policy of ignoring legal segregation and the influence of bandleader, producer and songwriter Dave Bartholomew.
 Matassa also discussed the recording of several Little Richard hits at J&M accompanied by many New Orleans musicians including drummer Palmer.

 Aaron Neville recalls the success of his 1966 hit song "Tell It Like It Is" and its supporting tour, but claims he never received any royalties from the song.
 Keith Richards describes the influence of the sound on early rock and roll, saying New Orleans musicians "put the roll into rock".
 The importance of The Meters on early funk is shared by Jon Cleary and Art Neville.
 Charles Neville discusses the various musical influences on The Neville Brothers, and the next generation of Neville musicians.
 The film's historical narrative ends by returning to the importance of the unique beat of the New Orleans sound.

+Cast

 Interviewees

 The following musicians or others involved in the New Orleans music scene are named and seen onscreen in an interview setting, often for small amounts of screen time.